anotherrachel/HelpCenter/technical_writing/help_center_example/Help_Center_by_Jekyll.md

 - Build the theme

-Now open your terminal(For Mac, press command+space, and input "terminal"; for Windows, press win+r, and input cmd), and type
+Now open your terminal (For Mac, press command+space, and input "terminal"; for Windows, press win+r, and input cmd), and type:
 ```
 cd desktop/LessOrMore-master
 jekyll serve